 As someone tasked to maintain a tight control of company finances right down to the decimals while still being able to develop high level strategies, the role of a CFO is undoubtedly a challenging one.
 On one hand a CFO needs to be rigid and detail-oriented when questioned about financial compliance, but still have an intuitive and open mindset when making strategic decisions.

 Embodying directly opposing qualities onto oneself is almost impossible, which is why he/she needs to understand their own limitations and build a team that can cover their own shortcomings.
-Setting strong financial knowledge aside, below are 4 qualities we think CFOs can adopt in order to be a great leader and deliver what is expected of the modern CFO.
+Setting strong financial knowledge aside, below are 4 qualities we think a CFOs job description should cover in order for them to be a great leader and deliver what is expected of the modern CFO.

 - Leading through example